GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/related-website-sets-integration/index.md

 Embedded resources can use SAA methods to check whether they currently have access to storage, and to request access from the user agent.

 When third-party cookies are blocked but Related Website Sets (RWS) is enabled, Chrome will automatically grant permission in intra-RWS contexts, and will show a prompt to the user otherwise.
-(An "intra-RWS context" is a context, e.g. an iframe, whose embedded site and top-level site are in the same RWS.)
+(An "intra-RWS context" is a context, such as an iframe, whose embedded site and top-level site are in the same RWS.)

 {% Aside %}
 SAA is shipping in several browsers, however there are [differences between browser implementations](https://developer.mozilla.org/docs/Web/API/Storage_Access_API#safari_implementation_differences) in the rules of handling storage access.